sunlightlabs/sunlightlabs/projects/openstates/moxie.md

 -   If any specific environment variables are needed, add them to `env-sets` at the bottom of that file.
 You should also ensure that each scraper you want to run with a specific environment has its `env` property set correctly in `openstates.yaml`.
 -   `ssh moxie.sunlightlabs.com` (if you don't have keys to the box, get timball to add you)
--   `bash update.sh` pulls the latest commit of `moxie-jobs` and then immediately places your terminal inside the Docker container running Moxie.
+-   `bash ~/bin/update.sh` pulls the latest commit of `moxie-jobs` and then immediately places your terminal inside the Docker container running Moxie.
 -   From within the Moxie container, run `moxie-load [path/to/updated/yaml]`.
 In this example, it would be `moxie-load moxie-jobs/projects/openstates/openstates.yaml`.